 The Company used the option pricing model to estimate the fair value of each incentive shares award on the date of grant.
 The members' equity value was based on a recent enterprise valuation analysis performed and common share fair value.
 The participation threshold amounts were determined by the board of directors at the time of grant.
 The expected life of the awards granted during the period was determined based on an expected time to the liquidation event.
-The Company applied the risk-free interest rate based on the U.S. Treasury yield in effect at the time of the grant.
+The Company applied the risk-free interest rate based on the U.S. Treasury yield in effect at the time of the grant consistent with the life of the award.
+The expected volatility was based on a peer group in the industry in which the Company did business consistent with the expected time to liquidity.
+The dividend yield was set at zero as the underlying security did not and was not expected to pay a dividend.